Dkrutik/Transportsimple/README.md

-# Quora Clone - Django Project
+# Transport-Simple - Django Project

 A simple Quora-like platform built using Django where users can:
 - Register / Login